ezweave/pretty-functional/chapters/one/one.md

 `find` takes _any_ collection (by which we mean an array or JSON) and returns the _first_ truthy value.
 For the case of the number `15`, this will be `'FizzBuzz'`.

 Now, [this solution](https://codepen.io/ezweave/pen/qzoaYp) is a bit of a mess.
 This is not nearly as elegant as the [last solution](https://codepen.io/ezweave/pen/wLyXGG), but there is a lesson to be learned here: _functions_ can do logical operations.

 This is an important concept as in the third chapter, when we start looking at _monads_, we will be doing the same thing only without any flow control.
-It will make sense later on.
+Monads will provide the control for us, but this is to give you an inkling into what we will be doing when we start talking about left and right values and the like.

 For the purposes of introducing some of these concepts, the "Mark 2" solution is really best and what I would rather see.
 The last solution is really just to demonstrate just how differently you can approach this problem.

 # Functional Recursion

-_Recusion_ can be a hairy beast.
+_Recursion_ can be a hairy beast.
 It starts off so innocently.
 You've been handed some exercise by your professor and you have some faint knowledge that "functions can call themselves" and then you get going and...
 BOOM.
 Stack overflow.

 ```
 RangeError: Maximum call stack size exceeded